dqops/dqo/docs/getting-started/review-results-on-dashboards/review-results-on-dashboards.md

-You have completed our quick tutorial and now know how to add connections, run data quality checks and view results in DQO using the graphic interface.
+You have completed our quick tutorial and now know how to add connections, run data quality checks and view results in DQO using the graphical interface.